troyvassalotti/troyv.dev/src/posts/plvylist.md

 ---
-title: Plvylist\: Using Media Element API
+title: "Plvylist: Using Media Element API"
 description: I wanted to learn web audio, specifically the Media Element API.
 At first, it was daunting and made no sense, but I realized it wasn't so bad after all.
 date: 2020-11-20
 tags: ["web audio", "projects"]